Kabaka crisis

-The Kabaka crisis was a political and constitutional crisis in the Uganda Protectorate between 1953 and 1955 wherein the Kabaka Mutesa II pressed for secession of Buganda from the Uganda Protectorate and was subsequently deposed and exiled by the British governor Andrew Cohen.
+The Kabaka crisis was a political and constitutional crisis in the Uganda Protectorate between 1953 and 1955.
+The crisis began when the Kabaka, Mutesa II, pressed for secession of the Kingdom of Buganda from the Uganda Protectorate and was subsequently deposed and exiled by the British governor Andrew Cohen.
 Widespread discontent with this action forced the British government to backtrack, resulting in the restoration of Mutesa as specified in the Buganda Agreement of 1955, which ultimately shaped the nature of Ugandan independence.

 Background

 In 1893 the Imperial British East Africa Company (IBEAC) transferred its administration rights over its territories in modern-day Uganda to the British Government.
 At that time, the IBEAC's territory consisted mainly of the Kingdom of Buganda, which had been acquired in 1892.
 In 1894 the Uganda Protectorate was established, and, with Bugandan assistance the territory was rapidly extended beyond the borders of Buganda to an area that roughly corresponds to that of present-day Uganda.
 The Buganda Agreement of 1900 formalised Buganda's place as a constitutional monarchy (headed by the Kabaka) within the broader British-led Protectorate.
-Following the creation of the Crown Colony of Kenya and Trust Territory of Tanganyika the British grew increasingly interested in the idea of the provision of 'common services' to the three territories.
+Following the creation of the Crown Colony of Kenya and Trust Territory of Tanganyika the British grew increasingly interested in the idea of some form of colonial federalism within British East Africa.
 This resulted, among other things, in the creation of the East Africa High Commission and Central Legislative Assembly in 1948, with competence in certain areas (such as integration of the various railway networks).
 From 1952 further constitutional reforms were proposed by the new Governor of Uganda, Sir Andrew Cohen.
 Cohen proposed devolving greater functions from the Protectorate to Buganda, but conditional on Buganda formally accepting its status as a "component part" of the wider Protectorate.
 Kabaka Mutesa II agreed to this offer, and a joint memorandum was duly published in March 1953.